National Assembly (Bhutan): Electoral system

 The 47 members of the National Assembly are elected from single-member constituencies.
 Primary elections are held in which voters cast votes for parties.
 The top two parties are then able to field candidates in the main round of voting, in which members are elected using first-past-the-post voting.

 Speakers

 Complete list of speakers of the National Assembly.

 Constituencies

 The National Assembly, the lower of the Parliament of Bhutan, consists Members of Parliament (MPs).
 Each MP represents a single geographic constituency.
 Currently, there are 47 National Assembly constituencies.

-National Assembly constituencies are distributed among the dzongkhags in proportion to their registered voter population as recommended by the Delimitation Commission, provided that "no Dzongkhag shall have less than two more than seven National Assembly constituencies."

-Gelegphu (NA1301) constituency has the highest number of registered voter population with 16,283 registered voters; Khatoed_Laya (NA0402) constituency has the lowest number of registered voter population with 966 registered voters.

 Out of the 20 dzongkhags of Bhutan, Trashigang, with five constituencies, has the highest number of National Assembly constituencies.
 Samtse, with four constituencies, has the second highest number of National Assembly constituencies.
-Mongar and Pema Gatshel, with three constituencies each, share the third highest position.
+Mongar and Pema Gatshel, with three constituencies each, share the third-highest position.
 All of the other 16 dzongkhags have two constituencies each.

-The table below lists the 47 National Assembly constituencies with the name of the dzongkhag they are in, the number of constituent gewogs, and the number of registered voters.